 As of October 1, 2016 this level of housing has been launched and is reserved for participants graduating from 1st level programming.

-The objective of the Independent Housing structure participants is to move into an apartment in the community at large once they have reached all the markers to ensure a successful transition to independent living.
-Participants may apply for a housing subsidy grant while in this phase, provided they are fully engaged in a school or work program.
+The objective of the Independent Housing structure is that participants either move into Phase III housing or move into an apartment in the community at large once they have reached all the markers to ensure a successful transition to independent living.

 The Followcare program is provided to all participants who have graduated from the program and provides the follow-up and care they need to be successful in the community at large.
 Invitations to events are extended, one-on-one care is provided and opportunities to lead classes and/or sponsor new program participants are created.
 The Followcare program is ongoing for as long as the participant is in need of extended support.